Schislyaev/Cell_life/README.md

 3. Strength
 4. Reflection

-The cells moves in random directions with a random speed.
+The cells move in random directions with a random speed.
 The world is a torus so for a cell its infinite.

 If a couple of different genders met - a new cell gets born with a color as an average of its parents.
 Since then they cant "date" for some time.
 If a couple of the same gender meets - one wich has higher strength kills other.